aheald-quadball/us-quadball-rulebook/rulebook.md

 ⚑ *Blue Card*—Affecting play while unknowingly knocked out

 **5.4.
-REDIRECTING AND CATCHING LIVE DODGEBALLS** 5.4.1.
+REDIRECTING AND CATCHING LIVE DODGEBALLS**

+5.4.1.
 Blocking and batting balls

 A player in possession of a ball may attempt to block or bat an incoming live dodgeball with the ball in their possession:

 A. The held ball may be used to bat or otherwise propel the incoming dodgeball.
 B. A block or bat does not affect whether the dodgeball is live.
-C. A dead quadball may not be used to intentionally interact with a dodgeball.
+C. A dead Quadball may not be used to intentionally interact with a dodgeball.
-D. Players may not intentionally use a held ball to interact with a quadball, a dead dodgeball, or a dodgeball that was made live by a teammate.
+D. Players may not intentionally use a held ball to interact with a Quadball, a dead dodgeball, or a dodgeball that was made live by a teammate.
 i.
 If the referee determines that the player was not reasonably aware that the dodgeball was either dead or made live by their own teammate, and the play was otherwise legal, the player shall not be penalized.

 ⚑ *Blue Card*—Illegal bat